 - Third-party integrations: Bank partner APIs, merchant payment APIs, government service integrations.

-- Telco infrastructure: SIM card management, subscriber databases, HLR (Home Location Register), under the telco’s control but in scope for comprehensive assessments.
+- Telco infrastructure: SIM card management, subscriber databases, HLR (Home Location Register), under the telco's control but in scope for a full-platform assessment.

 USSD-specific vulnerabilities